clayton14/scene-2-uwmf/doc/Reference.md

 difficulty (“Don’t hurt me.” in Wolf 3D).
 - **Skill 3:** Whether or not this thing will be created on the medium-hard difficulty (“Bring ’em on!” in Wolf 3D).
+- **Skill 4:** Whether or not this thing will be created on the hardest difficulty (“I am Death incarnate!” in Wolf 3D).

 [`Actor`]: https://maniacsvault.net/ecwolf/wiki/Classes:Actor
 [Actor properties rendering]: https://maniacsvault.net/ecwolf/wiki/Actor_properties#Rendering